InseeFr/Bauhaus/docs/en/user-guide/concept.md

 ---

-## <a id="send-concept">Send a concept</a>

-It is possible to send a concept from the description page of a concept.

-- Click on the button <span style="color: blue">Send</span> on the top of the page.
-A new page is then displayed, allowing you to send an email to a recipient with the description of the concept in ODT format as an attachment, as well as a link to the concept page in the application.
-The subject of the email and the text can be changed to personalize the message;

-***NB: This service is not linked to the directory: you must enter the complete email address for all recipients.***

-- When the recipient's email address is filled and the text is ready, click on the button in the top right corner <span style="color: blue">Send</span> to send the email.

----

 ## <a id="create-concept">Create a concept</a>

 **Before creating a concept, it is important to check that it has not already been recorded in the application by using the [search tools](#search-concept).**